What is an aortic aneurysm?

 - Sudden weakness in the leg or foot on one side of the body.

 - Chest, belly, or back pain you have not had before.

 - Signs of shock, such as passing out or feeling very dizzy, weak, or less alert.

-Call a doctor immediately if you have:
+Call a doctor now if you have:

-- A pulsating mass in your abdomen.
+- A throbbing lump in your abdomen.